 Some businesses do not even have a basic retention of title clause (which vests title in the goods to clients only after full payment has been received) or a guarantor clause (which obligates an individual to make payment if the client entity, usually a company, does not).

-For more information on security terms, contracts and commercial law in general please contact Shavin Silva at Pace Lawyers on (08) 8410 9294 or email him directly at firstname.lastname@example.org.
+For more information on security terms, contracts and commercial law in general please contact Shavin Silva at Pace Lawyers on (08) 8410 9294 get in touch via email with this form.